SEND Information Report

 *We will arrange a follow-up meeting so that we can share all relevant information.

-Mrs Hussey will explain the process we use to determine the extent of your child’s educational needs and any specialist support that might be required.
+Mrs Jackson will explain the process we use to determine the extent of your child’s educational needs and any specialist support that might be required.
 If necessary, she will make contact with other professional agencies who possess the requisite experience and expertise to benefit your child.
-Mrs Hussey will endeavour to keep in regular contact with you.
+Mrs Jackson will endeavour to keep in regular contact with you.

 How do we share information with parents and involve them in planning provision to meet their children’s needs?

 Your child's progress and achievements will be shared with you at termly Parent Consultations and review meetings.
-Discussions will be held concerning their attainment, academic progress and progress measured against bespoke targets as outlined on their Individual Pupil Passport.
+Discussions will be held concerning their attainment, academic progress and progress measured against bespoke targets as outlined on their Assess, Plan, Do, Review document.

 If your child is not making the progress that we would like, then we will discuss amending the programme that they are receiving, or accessing additional outside agencies for advice and support.